 Like it or not the new normal is here.
-And it splits the world on two – the ones that adapted to it and on the ones that didn’t.
+And it splits the world by two – the ones that adapted to it and the ones that didn’t.
 A lot of researches are suggesting that the new normal is here to stay.
 In other words it’s digital transformation time for the ones who are not there yet.

 When we look at the regulatory compliance picture, we will see that government agencies are little bit behind in terms of digital transformation that would allow them to adapt their work if a second covid-19 wave strikes.
 They know their problem, they know they need to adapt their inspection process to the new reality, but do they know how to set up their priorities right?

 This new situation is complicated everywhere.
 So of course it’s not the easiest thing on Earth to set up new priorities during coronavirus times, because priorities can change quickly as well.
 Based on insights gathered by our Canalix customers, we decided to describe 5 priorities that regulators should set in their plan for transforming the inspection model.

 1. Focus on security

 It’s pretty obvious that when it comes to digitally transforming the inspection work of government agencies, security must be a top priority.
 So if you wonder how to move inspections from manual handling to automation, then your answer is cloud technology.

 Different inspection software tools have different prices.
 However, when searching for good inspection services, you should be alert if the software you’re eyeing offers flexibility in the prices of its services.
 It means that the best solution for you in terms of cost management would be a solution that can meet your needs on an appropriate level of cost.
 Government agencies don’t have to pay for inspection software that is designed to the highest level upfront.